f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 More central pieces:

-34: Eaton Barrett's The Heroine: A popular bestseller that combined the style of Radcliffes othic romances with a quixotic adventure and exploration ark of a female protagonist, with a paternal call or domestic submissivness at the end.
+34: Eaton Barrett's The Heroine: A popular bestseller that combined the style of Radcliffes gothic romances with an over the top comedic and quixotic adventure and exploration ark of a female protagonist, with a paternal call or domestic submissivness at the end.

 ## Contextual Comparison: